kellykellychenchen/SplitTheBill/README.md

 > - You can reload the state of my application by doing the following:
 >> 1. Run the program from ui/gui/MainGUI.java.
 >> 2. You may click the "Load billbook from file" button on the main screen to load the saved file.

+## Phase 4: Task 2
+See below for a representative sample of the events that occur when the program runs.

+Mon Apr 10 16:00:05 PDT 2023
+Added spendingEvent: e1
+Mon Apr 10 16:00:08 PDT 2023
+Added spendingEvent: e2
+Mon Apr 10 16:00:09 PDT 2023
+Added spendingEvent: e3
+Mon Apr 10 16:00:16 PDT 2023
+Removed spendingEvent: e1
+Mon Apr 10 16:00:18 PDT 2023
+Cleared all spendingEvents
+Mon Apr 10 16:00:28 PDT 2023
+Added spendingEvent: new event
+Mon Apr 10 16:00:34 PDT 2023
+Added person: p1 to spendingEvent: new event
+Mon Apr 10 16:00:36 PDT 2023
+Added person: p2 to spendingEvent: new event
+Mon Apr 10 16:00:43 PDT 2023
+Added expense: exp1 to spendingEvent: new event
+Mon Apr 10 16:00:43 PDT 2023
+Re-calculated each person's balance for spendingEvent: new event